 NOT Sharing the Burden

 Many times, I have written about the “bad rap” that globalization has been receiving, recalling the Clinton-Gingrich push through Congress.
 At that time, numerous economists talked about the benefits of globalization but reminded the Congress that there would be losers.
-Numerous Congressmen promised job re-training and even relocation benefits for those workers, whose jobs were … Continue reading NOT Sharing the Burden
+Numerous Congressmen promised job re-training and even relocation benefits for those workers, whose jobs were transferred overseas.
+Of course, Congress grabbed the benefits and forgot…

 Repeat After Me